scriptkitties/fglt/irc.md

 * [WeeChat](https://weechat.org/) (terminal)

 Your operating system's package manager very likely includes packages for at least one of these.
-HexChat is probably the easiest for beginners without much experience with terminal programs.
+HexChat is probably the easiest for anyone without much experience with terminal programs.

 ## Helpful links